Unmasking a High Sensation Seeking Highly Sensitive Person: The Reframing Ferry Ride

 But for an HSP the subject of emotions is even more highlighted because most of us have been told by others we’re “too sensitive”, and “too emotional”.
 Meaning we don’t fit an invisible societal standard.
 And of course, this makes us feel “not normal”, “weird”, “alone” and leads us to the conclusion that we’re “over sensitive”.
 In essence, something is wrong with us.

-But this is where the saying, “Know Thyself” comes in and also where the tool of reframing can help us begin looking at our own negative emotions from a different perspective.
+But this is where the saying, “Know Thyself” comes in, but can be confusing,,, how can you know what you don't know?
+Even though you'll be told you do know, that all information is available to you, but it doesn't feel that way?
+And also where the tool of reframing can help us begin looking at our own negative emotions from a different perspective.
 Not as something scary, to be avoided, repressed or ignored.
 But instead, from a different perspective.

 As HSPs, when we use the tool of reframing it allows us to look at our emotions from a different perspective, a perspective that allows us to see a more whole, organic picture – to gain a perspective that we previously didn’t know we could access.